 Internal displacement is defined as: persons who have been forced from or had to flee their homes but within their country’s borders.
-They are often referred to as refugees, although they do not fall within the legal definitions of a refugee.
-In Colombia, the story that has yet to make international news is the internal displacement caused by the absence of FARC, which has left an enormous void for new groups to step in and terrorize the region.
+They are often referred to as refugees although they do not fall within the legal definitions of the term.
+Unlike the international fixation on Colombia’s narcos, the internal displacement caused by the absence of FARC has yet to make the news.
 Roughly 7.6 million people — largely in Indigenous and Afro Colombian regions– have been effected by internal displacement in Colombia.
 And the locations are so remote that most metropolitan Colombians have no idea it’s even happening.

 Mexico is second only to Syria on the list of the most dangerous countries to be a journalist.
 In 2017 alone, twelve Mexican journalists were killed in retaliation for their work.
 “Unfortunately because the nature of the [Mexican] crisis there is a much higher chance of eventual attacks.
 It became a huge obstacle.
 We were talking about other options and Colombia came up because of the peace agreement between the FARC and the Colombian Government.
 So that was kind of a tentpole.
 I didn’t even think about the displacement that is ongoing because of the armed conflict in Colombia,” Rojas told HipLatina.
 Colombia seemed a good place to start but proved to have its own challenges, chiefly the enormous scale of those affected as well as the dense jungles that separate them from the rest of the world.